 Each RDP Licence is linked to one physical user, so each employee who will access the server remotely will need a license.

 KVM (Keyboard-Video-Mouse) is the generic name of the technology for remote access to a monitor, keyboard and mouse.
 Such access does not depend on the operating system, so it works even when the operating system has crashed.
-You can also boot the system from a CD/DVD, manage BIOS etc.
+You can also use it to boot the system from a CD/DVD, manage BIOS etc.

 VNC is a specific protocol that allows this remote access.